Enomalyy/AI-webcam-mic-input/README.md

 To get some messages for debug, rename to main.py.

-For control of programs requiring provledges to mouse over (e.g. Task Manager) run as administrator.
+For control of programs requiring privledges to mouse over (e.g. Task Manager) run as administrator.

 # Gestures:
 (imagine a finger gun, point it upwards, this is the starting position)